tatebosler/ifantasyfitness/README.md

 1. Download a release.
 2. Create a MySQL database.
 3. Create a file `php/db.php` that looks like the code below.
 Replace the strings (in double quotes) with your actual database information.
-4. Run the MySQL commands listed below.
+4. Create a file `login/tokens.php` that looks like the code below, replacing the strings with access keys from Google and Facebook.
-5. Login will not work right away.
-You will need to use your own authentication system.
+5. Run the MySQL commands listed below.

 Your `php/db.php` file should look like this:

 	<?php
     // Database Access Credentials - DO NOT share or commit elsewhere. const DB_HOST = "localhost";